stantoncj/SCM-Z80Retro/Source/README.md

 * Install [sjasmplus](https://github.com/z00m128/sjasmplus/blob/master/INSTALL.md) (you may have to install other tools to have this make correctly)
 * Install __srec_cat__ - _brew install srecord_ (srec_cat is in the bundle of srecord tools)
 * Install __git__ - _brew install git_ (or use your choice of GUI git tools such as the excellent [GitKraken](https://www.gitkraken.com/))
-* If commands from Terminal refuse to run, you need to run from Finder once and then allow execution in Control Panel
+* You should check all of these run on the command line (tested versions listed in scw2sjasm.awk)
-* You can hand run the build at this point and it should work
+* If commands from Terminal refuse to run, you need to run from Finder once or allow execution in Control Panel

 The process
 -----------